 - 1. IFCAs have sound governance and staff are motivated and respected - 2.
 Evidence based, appropriate and timely byelaws are used to manage the sustainable exploitation of sea fisheries resources within the District - 3.
 A fair, effective and proportionate enforcement regime is in place - 4.
 IFCAs work in partnership and are engaged with their stakeholders - 5.
 IFCAs make the best use of evidence to deliver their objectives - 6.
-IFCAs support & promote sustainable management of the marine environment - 7.
+IFCAs support and promote the sustainable management of the marine environment - 7.
 IFCAs are recognised and heard

 The above criteria are set within a timeframe up to 2015.
 In addition, Article 153 of the MCA (2009) sets out the duties for all IFCAs.
-These are restated in the Devon & Severn IFCA annual plan:
+These are restated in the Southern IFCA annual plan:

-- To provide a professional, effective, efficient and equitable enforcement regime in the inshore waters around the Devon and Severn coasts: - Ensure the best possible general and fishery management practices and research techniques are utilised as an on-going process;
+- To provide a professional, effective, efficient and equitable enforcement regime in the inshore waters around the coast of Dorset, Hampshire and the Isle of Wight; - Ensure the best possible general and fishery management practices and research techniques are utilised as an on-going process; - Continue to improve our standards and monitor our performance; - Provide stakeholders and the general public with information and/or data, and improve access to that information/data by electronic means; - Work in partnership with other organisations (e.g. CEFAS, MMO, EA, NE, research bodies,

-- Continue to improve our standards and monitor our performance; - Provide stakeholders and the general public with information and/or data, and improve access to that information/data by electronic means; - Work in partnership with other organisations (e.g. CEFAS, MMO, EA, NE, research bodies, NGOs) to help ensure a better service is delivered through shared sources of information; and - Proactive Involvement with stakeholders and interested parties by means of public meetings and structured presentations, and obtain feedback.
+NGOs) to help ensure a better service is delivered through shared sources of information; and

+Proactive Involvement with stakeholders and interested parties by means of public meetings and structured presentations, and obtain feedback.

-D&SIFCA consider their current main priorities to be the protection of the European Marine sites (EMS'), shellfish management and the regulation and protection of recreational fishing, esp. in the Severn Estuary.
-In the past strategic planning was driven by the SFC, but is shifting towards a greater stakeholder involvement, although it does not yet involve formal workshops or other structured mechanisms.
-The Devon & Severn IFCA annual plan (2013 - 2014) sets out work priorities under each of the seven success criteria outlined above.
+The Southern IFCA annual plan (2013 - 2014) sets out work priorities under each of the seven success criteria outlined above.
 This details how the high level objectives will be translated into local action.
-In addition, the IFCA has produced an Annual Research Plan (2012 - 2013).
+In addition, the IFCA has produced a Strategic Research Plan (2012 - 2015).